The thick-thin decomposition and the bilipschitz classification of normal surface singularities: Introduction

-with $\model X\cong X\cap B_\epsilon$ (bilipschitz) and where each $\model A_\sigma$ is a collar (cone on a toral annulus $T^2\times I$) while each $\model M_\nu$ is homeomorphic to the cone on $M_\nu^{(\epsilon)}$.
+with $\widehat X\cong X\cap B_\epsilon$ (bilipschitz) and where each $\widehat A_\sigma$ is a collar (cone on a toral annulus $T^2\times I$) while each $\widehat M_\nu$ is homeomorphic to the cone on $M_\nu^{(\epsilon)}$.
 The pieces carry Riemannian metrics determined by the $q_\nu$'s and the foliation data of the theorem; these metrics are global versions of the local metrics used by Hsiang and Pati \cite{hsiang-pati} and Nagase \cite{nagase}.
-On a piece $\model M_\nu$ the metric is what Hsiang and Pati call a ``Cheeger type metric'' (locally of the form $dr^2+r^2d\theta^2+r^{2q_\nu}(dx^2+dy^2)$; see Definitions \ref{def:p1}, \ref{def:p3}).
-On a piece $\model A_\sigma$ it has a Nagase type metric as described in Nagase's correction to \cite{hsiang-pati} (see Definition \ref{def:p2}).
+On a piece $\widehat M_\nu$ the metric is what Hsiang and Pati call a ``Cheeger type metric'' (locally of the form $dr^2+r^2d\theta^2+r^{2q_\nu}(dx^2+dy^2)$; see Definitions \ref{def:p1}, \ref{def:p3}).
+On a piece $\widehat A_\sigma$ it has a Nagase type metric as described in Nagase's correction to \cite{hsiang-pati} (see Definition \ref{def:p2}).

 Mostovski's work mentioned earlier is based on a construction of Lipschitz trivial stratifications.
 Our approach is different in that we decompose the germ $(X,0)$ using the carrousel theory of D. T. L\^e (\cite{Le}, see also \cite{le-michel-weber}) applied to the discriminant curve of a generic plane projection of the surface.
-However, our work has some similarities with Mostovski's (loc.~cit., see also \cite{M1}) in the sense that the geometry near the polar curves also plays an important role, in particular the subgerms where the family of polar curves accumulates while one varies the direction of projections (Proposition \ref {le:very thin} and Lemma \ref{lifting pieces}(3)).
+However, our work has some similarities with Mostovski's (loc.~cit., see also \cite{M1}) in the sense that the geometry near the polar curves also plays an important role, in particular the subgerms where the family of polar curves accumulates while one varies the direction of projections (Propositions \ref{le:very thin} and \ref{prop:polar wedge}).

 A thick-thin decomposition exists also for higher-dimensional germs, and we conjecture with Alberto Verjovsky that it can be made canonical.
-However, the analogy with the Margulis thick-thin decomposition is no longer valid and the strong connection with complex geometry less clear, so it is also not yet clear how to get the full bilipschitz classification.
-The point is that topology in dimensions 5 and above is much more flabby.
-It is the rigidity of topology in dimension 3 and the nontriviality of fundamental groups in this dimension which enables the strong results for complex surfaces.
+It is the rigidity of topology in dimension 3, linked to the nontriviality of fundamental groups in this dimension, which enables us to get strong results for surfaces.
+The less rigid topology in higher dimensions makes it is harder to pin down the ``trivial'' parts mentioned earlier which can be absorbed into the thick zones, and there are similar issues in determining boundaries between the pieces in a full bilipschitz classification.